This is a Flavin Story.

 Between the ages of 6 and 10, they say, I was “able to understand the viewpoints of others.”
 And I was “aware that others can have different thoughts.”

-I have a distinct visual memory of a schoolmate that lasted maybe two seconds, and yet for the 50 years since, that moment has mushroomed into so much more.
-As I got older, I became aware of the moral and emotional implications, the social and political connections, and the missed opportunities have transformed the meaning of those two seconds.
-The more years that have passed, the more my understanding of its meaning expands.
+I still have a distinct visual memory of Diane that lasted maybe two seconds, and yet that moment has mushroomed into so much more.
+The more years that have passed, the more my understanding of it expands.

 It’s true with every memory.
 The few seconds that our mind captures a brief comprehension of an event may be remembered for 50 years or more, but the event itself is often the least significant part.
-The event itself stands as a thumbnail of what was happening all around it, particularly if those moments took place when we understood so little, as was the case for me in 1975.
+The event itself stands as a thumbnail of what was happening all around it, particularly if those moments took place when we understood so little, as was the case for me at the age of nine in 1975.

-Up a slight incline, dozens of great oak trees that stood opposite the school.
+Up a slight incline, dozens of great oak trees stood opposite the school.
 They were close to a hundred feet tall, separating our playground from the back yards of the houses facing Majestic Street.
-All the usual structures stood with their time-worn solid steel: an 8-seat swing set, a tall slide with a hump in the middle, and a merry-go-round that was so heavy it took three or four of us little ones toiling in concert in order to get it going.
-By modern safety standards, once these things got going around, the weight and momentum would have been calculated to equal “prohibited by law.”
+All the usual structures stood with their time-worn solid steel: an 8-seat swing set, a tall slide with a hump in the middle, and a merry-go-round that was so heavy it took three or four of us little ones toiling in concert to get it going.
+By modern safety standards, once these things got going around, the weight and momentum would have been deemed “prohibited by law.”

-The back of Wing 4 was the spot where Diane, a black girl one year older, had walked past me with two Lofstrand crutches, two bent legs, a crooked body, and a big white-toothed smile.
+The back of Wing 4, where Diane, a black girl one year older, had walked past me using two Lofstrand crutches, two bent legs, a crooked body, and a big white-toothed smile.
 Her gait was uneven and labored.
 A Lofstrand crutch, or elbow crutch, is a type of forearm crutch that supports the weight of the body through the forearms instead of the underarms.

-Whatever my observational skills at the time, it looked like she understood friendliness more so than a reflexive response to making eye contact.
-What shocked me into silence was that it looked like we could have talked like typically-developing kids because, I learned later, we were both typically-developing kids, one of whom happened to have a severe physical disability.
+Whatever my observational skills at the time, it looked like she understood the purpose of eye contact, and it was more than a reflexive response people have when they pass by.
+What prompted me into silence was that it looked like we could have talked like typically-developing kids.
+I figured it out later that we were both typically-developing kids, one of whom happened to have a severe physical disability.

 “Becomes able to understand the viewpoints of others.”